Taiteilija/op-kassa-for-woocommerce/readme.txt

 == Changelog ==

 = 1.0.6 =
-* It is now possible to choose wether Woo tax calculation is used on orders synced from OP Kassa or OP Kassa tax calculation is used instead.
+* It is now possible to choose whether Woo tax calculation is used on orders synced from OP Kassa or if OP Kassa tax calculation is used instead.

 = 1.0.5 =
 * OP Kassa is now disconnected gracefully if the Woo instance domain is changed.